Collection: India

 TGEB - Tellichery Garbled Extra Bold.
 (95% of the granules have a diameter of 4.25 mm and an apparent specific gravity of at least 530 g/l);

-TGSEB - Tellichery Garbled Special Extra Bold (95% of the grains have a diameter of 4.75 mm and an apparent specific gravity of at least 530 g/l); both our Tellicherry pepper and Wayanad pepper meet this criterion.
+TGSEB - Tellichery Garbled Special Extra Bold (95% of the granules have a diameter of 4.75 mm and an apparent specific gravity of at least 530 g/l); both our Tellicherry pepper as Wayanad pepper meets this criterion.

-A 500 g/l Malabar pepper is also sold internationally, with many relatively small, often empty berries, also known as pinheads.
-This quality of pepper is primarily used for ground black pepper, as the resulting pepper is quite dark and appeals to the demand for a distinctly "black" pepper.
+In addition, a Malabar 500 g/l is sold on the international market, with many relatively small, often empty berries, also called pinheads.
+This quality pepper is mainly used for ground black pepper, because the result is quite dark and appeals to the demand for a clear 'black' pepper.

-The TGEB is used, among other things, in the production of Italian salami, and the TGSEB in the production of mortadella, and other meat products where the industry to aesthetic reasons a 'large', clearly visible peppercorn wish.
+The TGEB is used, among other things, in the production of Italian salami, and the TGSEB in the production of mortadella, and other meat products where the industry to aesthetic reasons a 'big', clearly visible peppergrain desire.